tbconroy/tbconroy.github.io/_posts/2019-01-02-implementing-a-priority-queue-using-heapsort-in-ruby.md

 [nil, 1, 4, 5, 8, 3]
 ```

-With the latest value inserted, it is then compared to its parent.
-If is less than parent then those values are swapped.
-This is done recursively up the tree until the it reaches the root or a parent with a value that is less than it.

-In the following example:
+Now the heap has to be reordered so each parent is less than its children.
+This is accomplished be comparing the last inserted value to its parent:

 ```
     1